Have you ever used the Super Bowl square template to bet on the big game?

 How Do Super Bowl Squares Work?

-Step 6 - Gather your friends together to watch the big game in Miami.
-Football squares is meant to be a fun game, so it’s best played as part of a football party so throw the party at your home.
+Step 6- Gather as many people as you can together to watch the big game in Tampa.
+Football squares are meant to be a fun and interactive game, so it's best played at a watch party with some of the other players involved.

 Official 2020 Super Bowl Squares Template